Hunter Biden in 2017 sent 'best wishes' from 'entire Biden family' to China firm chairman, requested $10M wire

 "This is the dark side of the Chinese business," Zhao wrote.
 "But I think you deserve to know it… if I am telling you what you already know just ignore it."

-It was unclear if the Zhao whom Bobulinski had been texting was the same Zhao who spoke with Jim Biden, or the same Zhao to whom Hunter Biden sent the initial letter, requesting he translate for Ye.
+A source familiar with the documents told Fox News that the Zhao whom Bobulinski had been texting was the same Zhao who spoke with Jim Biden, and whom Hunter Biden sent the initial letter, requesting he translate for Ye.
 Zhao Runlong has been listed in a LinkedIn profile as the "Chief Interpreter, Corporate Event Coordiantor, Business Liaison of Beijing Branch· CEFC China Energy Company Limited."

 Meanwhile, on July 18, 2017, Bobulinski asked Zhao in a message whether the transfer would be "$10 MM or 2x $5MM," claiming they "asked that $10 MM be sent in 2 $5 MM tranches but @ the same time, $5 MM to savings and $5 MM to checking.
 That is what we prefer."